meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 Insulin seems to be a hormone of many jobs &#x2026; and it&rsquo;s the only hormone that will lower blood sugar, a role into which it is press-ganged on a high-carbohydrate diet, but we get side effects because it&rsquo;s not just for that.

 The way it accomplishes blood sugar drop is like this.
-Adipose cells (fat cells) have insulin receptors, so when an insulin molecule passes by in the bloodstream, it snaps it up.
-This stimulates the adipose cell to snap up more glucose from the bloodstream and store it longterm by way of *de novo lipogenesis*: building molecules of saturated fat (I think specifically stearic acid?) that it can release later.
+The adipose cells (fat cells) have insulin receptors, so when an insulin molecule passes by in the bloodstream, the cell is stimulated to snap up more glucose from the bloodstream and store it longterm by way of *de novo lipogenesis*: building molecules of saturated fat (I think specifically stearic acid?) that it can release later.

 When all adipose cells are taking glucose out of the blood, obviously the glucose level drops.
 So there you go: mission accomplished.

 But what happens when you&rsquo;re ingesting large amounts of glucose every day, and the adipose cells rarely have a chance to release those saturated fats, forced to keep making more?
 They get stretched to fullness and stop listening to the insulin signal.
 This is insulin resistance.
 This is fine if it&rsquo;s just a few cells here and there; (and they&rsquo;ll divide into two eventually).
 But what if all cells are like this?
 Then the body finds that the glucose level *stays high*, despite the insulin signal.
 So it has to release more insulin, to overcome the insulin resistance (effectivelly force-feeding the full adipose cells).

 The more insulin-resistant you become, the more insulin you will release into the blood for each meal.
-Glucose is toxic at high levels, so the body sensibly releases ever more excessive amounts, to bring it down: there&rsquo;s no option.
+Glucose is toxic at high levels, so the body sensibly releases ever more excessive amounts of insulin to bring it down: there&rsquo;s no option.
 A healthy person does not need to release much insulin, since their adipose cells happily listen.

 Where it starts to go wrong is, well, insulin actually has other jobs.
-And releasing so much insulin, it triggers those other jobs way too much.
+And releasing so much insulin, it triggers those other jobs too much.

 This is called metabolic syndrome, a kind of broad category of which diabetes is a subtype.
 Anyone can get it from chronic high insulin levels, and the principal cure is to consume less insulin-inducing foods, meaning less carbohydrates.